Bongolethu/AngularApp/README.md

 ## Author Notes:

-Please find my note under the  the [Development server] section and my initial [BR] [BR] :You have to be inside an Angular CLI project in order to use the serve command. change directory to [dynamic-treeview]
+[BR] :You have to be inside an Angular CLI project in order to use the serve command. change directory to [dynamic-treeview]